Q: “Core Balance” ™ What is it and how does it apply to horsemanship?

 Q: So how do I get started?

-A: The best way to get started improving your riding, is to attend one of my Horsemanship 1 clinics in your area, which deals with the fundamentals of the “Core Balance” ™ exercises.
+A: The best way to get started improving your riding is to contact me for lessons, private or group, or attend one of my Horsemanship 1 clinics in your area, which deals with the fundamentals of the “Core Balance” exercises.
 If you find that there is not a clinic in your area, there is great opportunity for those who wish to host a clinic.
 For more information on the types of clinics, availability and requirements check out the clinic schedule page on this site, or feel free to contact me by phone or via e-mail.